-- 5.13.
-Reviewing the LiDAR data for the Site, there are no obvious anomalies depicted in the imagery.
-As discussed above, the imagery enhances the geological context within the Site and its surrounds.
-The imagery does not show any indications of previous settlement activity within the Site.
+5.11.
+Reviewing the LiDAR data for the Site, there are no obvious features visible in the imagery.
+The imagery does not show any indications of previous settlement activity within the Site or any geological features.
 Full LiDAR imagery of the Site is illustrated at Figure 4 in Appendix 2.